devisitem/legacy-blog/tags/Drag-and-Drop.md

 ---
 layout: tag
-title: drag and drop    # TAG names should always be lowercase
+title: Drag and Drop    # TAG names should always be lowercase
-tag: drag and drop    # TAG names should always be lowercase
+tag: Drag and Drop    # TAG names should always be lowercase
 ---